 The Annual Report to the Nation on the Status of Cancer has statistics on cancer deaths and new cases (incidence).
-The report includes long-term trends (since 2001) and short-term trends with the most recent five years of data (2013-2017 for incidence and 2014-2018 for mortality).
-The Annual Report also provides rates and trends for the most common cancers among children (aged 0-14) and adolescents and young adults or AYAs (aged 15-39).
+The report includes long-term trends (since 2001) and short-term trends with the most recent five years of data (2014-2018 for incidence and 2015-2019 for mortality).
+The Annual Report also provides rates and trends for the most common cancers among children aged 0-14 and adolescents and young adults (AYAs) aged 15-39.

 Scroll down to learn more about trends in cancer incidence and mortality rates.

 Downward trends in mortality (cancer death rates) are the gold standard for evidence of progress against cancer.

 Between 2015-2019, 11 of the 19 most common cancers in men showed decreases in mortality: lung and bronchus, melanoma, kidney and renal pelvis, stomach, larynx, leukemia, colon and rectum, non-Hodgkin lymphoma, urinary bladder, esophagus, and myeloma.

 Melanoma and lung and bronchus cancer had the largest decreases in mortality.
 Cancers of the bones and joints, brain and other nervous system, and pancreas showed increases in mortality for men.